zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/create-app/create-app.md

 11. Expand the **Resource APIs** node to see the URLs for accessing the metadata and data for the business object, then minimize it again.

-## **STEP 5:** Create a Business Object Diagram
+## **TASK 5:** Create a Business Object Diagram

-Now that we have our business objects, let's create a diagram that provides a visual representation of business objects and their relationships.
+Now that you have your business objects, create a diagram that visualizes the business objects and their relationships.

 1. In the Business Objects pane, click **Diagrams**, then **\+ Business Object Diagram**.